kartonfarkas/api_docs/source/suite/contacts/creating_a_contact.rst

  * As a key, id or uid can be used as well.
  * If the same field_ID is provided more than once, the last occurrence is accepted.
  * Multi-choice values must be passed as an array, even if they contain only one choice ID.
- * The expected data format is array if the field is a multi-choice.
+ * The expected data format is an array if the field is a multi-choice.
  * Empty arrays are not allowed.

-Supported parameters:
+Supported Parameters:

  * ``id``
  * ``username``
  * ``password``
- * all fields returned by the API **except**:
+ * all fields are returned by the API **except**:

    * 0 – interests
    * 27 – avg. length of visit